A Study of LLMs' Preferences for Libraries and Programming Languages: Results

+This experiment assesses whether the libraries or programming languages LLMs recommend for a task are consistent with what they actually use.
+Table~\ref{tab:internal-consistency} shows the rank correlation results; recommendations are provided in Appendix~\ref{app:res3}.
+Overall, we observe very low consistency between the recommended and used technologies.
+For library tasks, there is inconsistent moderate agreement ($\tau \approx$ 0.5-0.7): only \textit{distributed computing} and \textit{web scraper} have significant correlations for multiple LLMs, likely because those domains have clearer, community-standard choices.
+For language tasks, there is no significant correlation; direct comparison shows rare agreement, with the top recommended language matching the most used language in only 7/40 instances.
+As expected from the task selection, the LLMs did not highly recommend \python (sometimes not suggesting it at all), but still defaulted to using it in most instances.

+This inconsistency suggests that LLMs lack a universal knowledge representation of ``which technology best fits these requirements'', which they can apply to both code and NL answers.
+This does not imply a specific internal failure mode, but it does indicate that an LLMs' NL answers are a weak signal for what to expect from its generated code. \textit{In Appendix~\ref{app:reasoning}, we explore prompt engineering strategies as mitigation for this inconsistency.}

-\mybox{ \textbf{Answer to RQ3}: There is low consistency between the programming languages and libraries LLMs recommend and those that they actually adopt, with the majority of correlations not statistically significant.
-For project initialisation tasks, LLMs contradict their own language recommendations \textbf{\textit{83\%}} of the time. }
+\paragraph{\summary{3}} There is low consistency between the libraries and programming languages LLMs recommend and those that they actually adopt, with the majority of correlations not statistically significant.
+For project initialisation tasks, LLMs contradict their own language recommendations \textbf{83\%} of the time.